kvm-unit-tests/kvm-unit-tests/README.md

 to run them all.

 All tests can be run using QEMU.
-On arm and arm64, tests can also be run using kvmtool.
+On arm, arm64, riscv32, and riscv64 tests can also be run using kvmtool.

 By default the runner script searches for a suitable QEMU binary in the system.
 To select a specific QEMU binary though, specify the QEMU=path/to/binary